 |

-to link the existing woodland to the north of the site with the wet woodland
+created to link the existing woodland to the north of the site with the wet

-in the base of the valley.
-At the moment we are allowing this area to naturally
+woodland in the base of the valley.
+At the moment we are allowing this area

-regenerate and depending on how this works out we may undertake some planting
+to naturally regenerate and depending on how this works out we may undertake

-been fenced (5000m) to enable grazing to help re-create acid and neutral
+areas have been fenced (5000m) to enable grazing to help re-create acid

-grassland.
-Part of the land will not be grazed in the first few years to
+and neutral grassland.
+Part of the land will not be grazed in the first

-allow the development of scattered scrub to encourage bird and invertebrate
+few years to allow the development of scattered scrub to encourage bird

 |